k4riri/VaccinationCoverage/README.md

-# BSD 3204 Machine Learning Cat 2 Assignment
+# BSD 3204 Machine Learning CAT 2 Assignment

 This repository contains the code and documentation for the BSD 3204 Machine Learning CAT 2.
 This assignment focuses on building and evaluating a Generalized Random Forest (GRF) model using spatial data.